shengjiex98/write-everyday/notes/gpu.md

-# NVIDIA GPU & Docker & WSL
+# Setting up NVIDIA GPU

 ## What software does NVIDIA provide?